Italosayan/P-P-P/README.md

 # P-P-P
 Point process prediction for mortals

-Submission for STEAM prize:Center of Public Initiatives
+Submission for STEAM prize: Center of Public Initiatives

 Introduction: